The 4 Qualities New Sales Managers Need For Success

 While taking care to tune out the backbiting or jealousy that may come when a peer rises up, don’t turn a deaf ear to voices of reason, either.
 Listen to those you trust when it comes to gauging how your choice has worked out.

 Always, always listen.
+Perceptive listening is crucial in sales conversations.
 Imagine a sales universe where sales professionals didn’t listen to clients.
 As much as you want to sell clients on a product or service, you also want to sell your sales force on the person you’ve picked to manage them.
 Wherever you want and need that buy in, listening is key.